tomcl/HowToUseGitTJWC/README.md

 #### Checkout

-Both Reset and Checkout need command line (or a more complex GUI than the simple Github Desktop).
-Both commands have a number of uses: this description focuses on use to get back to an earlier commit.
+Both Reset, and Checkout, need command line (or a more complex GUI than the simple Github Desktop).
+Both commands have several uses: this description focuses on use to get back to an earlier commit.
 More general information from [Atlassian](https://www.atlassian.com/git/tutorials/undoing-changes).

 A Git **checkout** (command line `git checkout`) is typically used to change the current branch, and harmless.
 However when given a previous commit (e.g. command line `git checkout HEAD~n` it creates a new HEAD to point to the given commit, and adjusts the local working files to be what they were after that commit.
 This puts the repo into an unpleasant `detached HEAD` state where future commits cannot be reconciled with the previous branch.